Our Services

 On 18 August 2025, 10 skilled trades occupations will be added to the Green List Work to Residence pathway, allowing them to apply for residence after working in New Zealand for two years.

-Metal Fabricator Pressure Welder Welder Fitter (General) Fitter and Turner Fitter-Welder Metal Machinist (First Class) Panel Beater Vehicle Painter Paving Plant Operator Work to Residence Visa applicants must meet the skills, work experience and wage requirements.
+The trade occupations are: - Metal Fabricator - Pressure Welder - Welder - Fitter (General) - Fitter and Turner - Fitter-Welder - Metal Machinist (First Class) - Panel Beater - Vehicle Painter - Paving Plant Operator Work to Residence Visa applicants must meet the skills, work experience and wage requirements.
 Standard health, character, language and age requirements also apply.

 Please note the median wage thresholds for skilled residence visas will be updated in August as part of our annual review.
+Primary school teachers move to Straight to Residence pathway

 The Government is moving primary school teachers to the Green List Straight to Residence pathway from 26 March 2025 to help address workforce shortages across the country.